Table of Contents

 Hot Tub SERUM meets all U.S. and international standards for safety and reliability when used as directed.
 Our EPA registration proves this.

-Depending on your spa sanitation regimen you will drain and refill your spa anywhere for 1 to 4 times a year.
+Depending on your spa sanitation regimen you will drain and refill your spa anywhere from 1 to 4 times a year.
 You might wonder if Serum is safe for your lawn.
 It is.

 Total Maintenance is formulated to kill single cell organisms such as bacteria, algae, mold, and even viruses, though viruses are even smaller than single cell organisms.
 Total Maintenance is not formulated to kill plants or animals; hence it is safe to drain your spa water onto your lawn.